Saksham2401/Project-1/README.md

 # Project-1
-A mini project on converting a PDF to CSV
+A mini project on converting a PDF to CSV using tabula.py